AI-Powered Home Security

 • Battery + wire-free: easiest installs and flexible placement.

-• Solar add-on: great for outdoor spots where charging is annoying.
+• Solar add-on / integrated solar: ideal where charging is annoying.

 • Wired: set-and-forget reliability if you can run power.